Fender Hot Rod Deluxe: Limited editions

-Fender has also released Hot Rod Deluxes adorned in blonde tolex or tweed cloth (both with ox-blood grill).
+Fender has also released Hot Rod Deluxes adorned in blonde tolex (with wheat or ox-blood grill) or tweed cloth (with ox-blood grill).
 Alternate installed speakers have also included the Celestion A-Type, Jensen P12N alnico or Jensen C12N ceramic speaker reissues.

 Hot Rod Deluxe III

 In 2010, Fender released an update to the Hot Rod Deluxe with the following changes: